ceph/ceph/doc/glossary.rst

                 See :term:`RGW`.

 	RBD
                 The block storage component of Ceph.
+Also called "RADOS Block Device" or :term:`Ceph Block Device`.

 	Reliable Autonomic Distributed Object Store
                 The core set of storage software which stores the user's data